-While lawyers have long been characterized as technology antagonists who are slow to change and wary of innovation16, law practice has slowly but surely moved from an era of using desktop phones, filing cabinets, and yellow legal pads to a period when all these have been replaced by laptops, tablets, cell phones, and other mobile devices and often virtual or cloud-based platforms.17 In addition, majority of clients' documents are stored on hard drives or in the cloud, while layers of difficult-to-access "metadata" contain hidden information that could influence lawyers' decisions.18 This development in technology has come with tremendous improvement in not only efficiency but has also enhanced the security of clients' data.
-While this has been the trend http://www.ohchr.org/Documents/HRBodies/CEDAW/AccesstoJustice/ConceptNoteAccessToJustice.pdf> 30 May 2020.
+While lawyers have long been characterized as technology antagonists who are slow to change and wary of innovation30, law practice has slowly but surely moved from an era of using desktop phones, filing cabinets, and yellow legal pads to a period when all these have been replaced by laptops, tablets, cell phones, and other mobile devices and often virtual or cloud-based platforms.31 In addition, majority of clients' documents are stored on hard drives or in the cloud, while layers of difficult-to-access "metadata" contain hidden information that could influence lawyers' decisions.32 This development in technology has come with tremendous improvement in not only efficiency but has also enhanced the security of clients' data.
+While this has been the trend

-11Strengthening Judicial Reform in Kenya: Public Perceptions and Proposals on the Judiciary in the new Constitution, ICJ Kenya, Vol. III, May, 2002; See also Kariuki Muigua, Avoiding Litigation through the Employment of Alternative Dispute Resolution, pp 6-7, a Paper presented by the author at the In-House Legal Counsel, Marcus Evans Conference at the Tribe Village Market Hotel, Kenya on 8th& 9th March, 2012.
+25Strengthening Judicial Reform in Kenya: Public Perceptions and Proposals on the Judiciary in the new Constitution, ICJ Kenya, Vol. III, May, 2002; See also Kariuki Muigua, Avoiding Litigation through the Employment of Alternative Dispute Resolution, pp 6-7, a Paper presented by the author at the In-House Legal Counsel, Marcus Evans Conference at the Tribe Village Market Hotel, Kenya on 8th & 9th March, 2012.